Josip Marija Carević

-Josip Marija Carević (born February 16, 1883 in Metković- died 1945 in Veliko Trgovišće) was a bishop of the Diocese of Dubrovnik brutally tortured and massacred by Yugoslav Partisans at the end of World War II.
+Josip Marija Carević (February 16, 1883 in Metković – 1945 in Veliko Trgovišće) was a Croatian Catholic bishop who served as head of the Diocese of Dubrovnik.
+At the end of World War II, at the end of April or beginning of May 1945, he was tortured and executed by Yugoslav Partisans under mysterious circumstances.
+His grave has not been found.

-He was ordained bishop of Dubrovnik on August 4, 1929.
+He was ordained Bishop of Dubrovnik on August 4, 1929.
 During his time as bishop, a large cross was built on the Srđ peak overlooking the city.

 He held this post until February 9, 1940.
-He subsequently retired to the Zagreb region, placing himself at the service of archbishop Alojzije Stepinac.
-During this time he was named titular bishop of Aristium.
+He subsequently retired to the Zagreb region, placing himself at the service of Archbishop Alojzije Stepinac.
+During this time he was named Titular Bishop of Aristium.